cybera/synthi/manual/src/sections/UploadingADataset.md

 ## Troubleshooting

 Sometimes a CSV file might be in a format that ADI doesn't expect.
-When this happens, an error message will appear on the screen.
+When this happens, an error message will appear on the screen or your data will be poorly formatted.

 #### Uploading a CSV without headers

-If the first line of your CSV file contains raw data instead of headers, ADI will automatically create headers for you.
+If the first line of your CSV file contains raw data instead of headers, ADI will display an error page and offer the option to automatically generate headers for you (you can rename them later).

 Ensure that the toggle button for **Does your file contain a header row?** is deselected (moved to the left, it should turn white instead of green) and click the **Rescan Metadata** button to resubmit the CSV file to our servers.